Quality standards are to be applied to organisations and individuals that offer security penetration testing services, to improve business confidence.

 Crest expects that the international nature of its corporate customers will result in the standard becoming internationally recognised within about a year.

-The Corporate IT Forum, warns Crest should learn from the mistakes of other standards.
+Ollie Ross, head of research at The Corporate IT Forum, warns Crest should learn from the mistakes of other standards.

 ‘An initiative to provide an approved level of quality assurance should be encouraged,’ she said.